hhxsv5/laravel-s/README.md

     // Edit `config/laravels.php`
     // ...
     'processes' => [
-        [
+        'test' => [ // Key name is process name
             'class'    => \App\Processes\TestProcess::class,
-            'redirect' => false, // Whether redirect stdin/stdout, true or false 'pipe'     => 0 // The type of pipeline, 0: no pipeline 1: SOCK_STREAM 2: SOCK_DGRAM
+            'redirect' => false, // Whether redirect stdin/stdout, true or false 'pipe'     => 0,     // The type of pipeline, 0: no pipeline 1: SOCK_STREAM 2: SOCK_DGRAM
-            'enable'   => true // Whether to enable, default true ],
+            'enable'   => true,  // Whether to enable, default true
+            //'queue'    => [ // Enable message queue as inter-process communication, configure empty array means use default parameters
+            //    'msg_key'  => 0,    // The key of the message queue.
+Default: ftok(__FILE__, 1).
+            //    'mode'     => 2,    // Communication mode, default is 2, which means contention mode
+            //    'capacity' => 8192, // The length of a single message, is limited by the operating system kernel parameters.
+The default is 8192, and the maximum is 65536
+            //],
+        ],
     ],
     ```